Jobs may be in short supply, but they’re not nearly as valued as they used to be.

 “I broke my back for this company, missed my kids growing up, and for what?
 Nothing!” the man said.

-Women’s thoughts, on the other hand, were triggered by conflicts between work and family obligations.
-Women reported that job obligations have increased in recent years — both in terms of time and energy — resulting in fewer hours engaged in family life.
+Women’s thoughts, on the other hand, were triggered by conflicts between work and family obligations. reported that job obligations have increased in recent years — both in terms of time and energy — resulting in fewer hours engaged in family life.

 Not only have workers reconsidered the importance of work relative to family, but more than a third of workers surveyed (37 percent) are questioning how important work is at all.